UnfabledX/MainServiceTeaShop/README.md

 (https://github.com/UnfabledX/MediaServerTeaShop) which stores files in postgres database.
 In the future all backend applications are going to communicate through eureka server.
 In order to run application follow these steps:
-1. Install manualy Tomcat (I was using tomcat-10.1.11, oldest versions might not work because of incompability with new spring boot versions 3.+)
+1. Install manually Tomcat (I was using tomcat-10.1.11, oldest versions might not work because of incompability with new spring boot versions 3.+)
 2. If you use Docker, run docker-compose file in the root folder of the project by command in terminal `docker-compose up -d --build`.
 This is the simplest way to start a postgres database.
 3. Insert env variable for database connection in Tomcat configuration (In intellij Idea [Run/debug configurations] -> [Edit configurations...] -> Choose Tomcat server -> [Startup/Connections] -> Pass env variables)
 4. Clone media server from https://github.com/UnfabledX/MediaServerTeaShop